JulianySavazzi/hyper-notes/README.md

 - Take a look at `config/routes.php` and `app/Controller/IndexController.php` to see an example of a HTTP entrypoint.

 **Remember:** you can always replace the contents of this README.md file to something that fits your project description.

 # hyper-notes

+Application to users create, read, edit, and delete notes.

+### Data model
+- User: name, email, password
+- Notes: content, header

+A user can make and read many notes, but one note has one user.

+### Alias hyperf: `php ./hyperf`